PHOTOS: A New Addition To The Royal Baby Album

 toggle caption

-Britain's Prince Harry and Meghan, Duchess of Sussex, hold their newborn son in St George's Hall at Windsor Castle, Windsor on Wednesday.
+Britain's Prince Harry and Meghan, Duke and Duchess of Sussex, hold their newborn son in St. George's Hall at Windsor Castle on Wednesday.
 Baby Sussex was born Monday at 5:26 a.m.

 Dominic Lipinski/Pool via AP